 There is not a great deal to Accion Mutante – the future background is sketchy, the story slight – but the wacky humour helps carry it.
 The film has its own title rap song which, during the opening credits, recites the name of the cast and crew.

 Director Alex de la Iglesia has been a regular genre contributor.
 He next made the End Times comedy The Day of the Beast (1995), the great Perdita Durango/Dance with the Devil (1997), the genre black comedies Common Wealth (2000) and Ferpect Crime (2004), the mathematical murder mystery The Oxford Murders (2008), the sf tv series Pluton B.R.B.
-Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, the comedy Witching and Bitching (2013), and The Bar (2017) with a group of strangers trapped inside a bar.
+Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, the comedy Witching and Bitching (2013), and The Bar (2017) with a group of strangers trapped inside a bar during the outbreak of a deadly infection.